powerloom/snapshot-sequencer-validator/docs/VPS_DEPLOYMENT.md

 # VPS Deployment Guide for Powerloom Decentralized Sequencer Validator

+> [!IMPORTANT]
+> This guide covers deployment of the decentralized sequencer validator.
+Always ensure you're using the latest version and have reviewed the configuration requirements.

 ## Two Deployment Systems Available